Out-of-time-ordered commutators in Dirac--Weyl systems: Correlation function

 We are interested in the zero temperature limit, allowing us to substitute the Fermi function with a Heaviside step function.
-In these non-interacting systems, no exponential growth with thermal Lyapunov exponent is expected, which justifies this simplification.
-The integral defined in the Green's functions can be evaluated, the detailed derivation is presented in Appendix \ref{app:appa}.
+In these non-interacting systems, no exponential growth with thermal Lyapunov exponent is expected, which justifies this simplification, though the temperature dependence will be commented on later.
+The integral in the Green's functions is evaluated in Appendix \ref{app:appa}.
 After some straightforward algebra, the commutator looks as

 \begin{widetext}